-The railway undertaking is responsible for checking and assuring the day-to-day operational compatibility between the vehicle and the routes on which it will be used.
+The railway undertaking is responsible for checking and assuring day-to-day operational compatibility between the vehicle and the routes on which it will be used, i.e. route compatibility checks.
+It should apply the UTP TCRC for this purpose.